dsebastien/softwareArchitectureNotes/event-driven.md

 #### Clients

-* a client event mediator embedded in each client
+* a "client event mediator" embedded in each client
   * dispatches events within the client for consumption/reaction
-* an event publisher embedded in each client
+* a "client event publisher" embedded in each client
   * e.g., GraphQL calls or WebSocket

 ### Client Layers